Assassinkin/haskell101/getProgrammingHaskellNotes.md

 By combining these lambda functions and first-class functions to create closures, you can dynamically create functions.

-If you find using closures confusing so far, you’re in luck!
-Thanks to partial application parial function
+If closures are confusing then use partial functions
 ```haskell
 add4 a b c d = a + b + c +d
 partiFunc = add4 5